MappingKat/fuelfinder/README.md

 To checkout this project, get the code:

-`git clone git@github.com:FreshFinder/frontend.git` (you should also grab the other services: to-the-market and reviews-api)
+`git clone git@github.com:FreshFinder/frontend.git` (you should also grab the other services: to-the-station and reviews-api)

 Go into the directory: